Policy guide: Housing

 And the near collapse of the banking system ended the hopes of many on average incomes of ever owning their own homes.

 With the amount demanded by banks as a mortgage deposit, a growing number of working people found themselves trapped in costly private rented accommodation until early middle age.

-Conservative housing minister Grant Shapps has pledged to kick-start building, which has fallen to its lowest level in decades, by releasing more public land and easing planning restrictions.
+Its first housing minister, Conservative Grant Shapps pledged to kick-start building, which had fallen to its lowest level in decades, by releasing more public land and easing planning restrictions.

-But whoever wins power, there is no chance of a return to the days when government ministers proudly cut the ribbon on giant new council estates on the edge of town.
+But whoever wins power, it seems there is no chance of a return to the days when government ministers proudly cut the ribbon on giant new council estates on the edge of town.

 Time and the aspirations of voters - in a country where the national obsession is property prices - have moved on.